K8s primer - Part I

 Hey K8s, create a Deployment named

-the same as the one we had in our Pod manifest (./k8s/pod.yaml
+the same as what we had in our Pod manifest (./k8s/pod.yaml) under the spec key.

-We are, indeed, somehow embedding the Pod spec in the Deployment spec.
+We essentially embedding the Pod spec inside the Deployment spec.

 Let’s submit the Deployment manifest to K8s and see if our Pods are created: